FusionComputingLab/freegsnke/README.md

 equilibrium simulator.
 It builds on [FreeGS](https://github.com/bendudson/freegs) and adds new capabilities.
 In particular, FreeGSNKE includes:
-- Temporal evolution of plasma equilibria using the linearised circuit equation with implicit Euler solver.
 - A Newton-Krylov method to replace the Picard method in the Grad-Shafranov solver.
+- Temporal evolution of plasma equilibria coupled with active coils and passive metal structures.

 It is recommended to read this page in its entirety before attempting to install or run FreeGSNKE.